L15t3Nr/L15t3NR.github.io/_posts/2023-10-13-Corrupted-Image.md

 The third value is a LONG `00 02 01 E3 `(131555) and the second LONG `00 00 27 10` (10000)
 After dividing 131555 by 10000 you have 13.1555.

-The 3 RATIONAL values are in an Degrees, Minutes, Seconds format.
+The 3 RATIONAL values are in a Degrees, Minutes, Seconds format.
 `42° 58' 13.155"`

 The Final Coordinates are: